patrickfav/bytes-java/README.md

 ## API Description

-Per default the instance is **semi-immutable**, which means any transformation will create a copy of the internal array (it is, however, possible to get and modify the internal array).
-There is a **mutable** version which supports in-place modification for better performance and a **read-only** version which restricts the access to the internal array.
+Per default the instance is **mutable**, which means every transformation will alter the internal byte array.
+This mirrors the behaviour of directly mutating a byte array reference and should feel quite natural to use.
+The main advantage is to avoid unnecessary copies which will prevent cluttering the heap, more GC and is general better for performance.
+On the downside, every caller can change the internal data, so care has to be taken to not interfere with other layers of your application.

+There is an **immutable** version which supports will always create a copy when transforming the instance, as well as only returning copies of the internal array when calling `.array()`.
+This helps to prevent side effects, but will create many copies if used extensively.
+Additionally a **read-only** version which restricts the access to the internal array can also be used.

 ### Constructors